nohar-h/minesweeper/README.md

 When the user flags or presses a cell , the games internal state is updated and the new state of affected cells is returned (so we can update the display efficiently).
 Illegal actions, such as pressing a flagged cell or pressing out of bounds, have no effect but should not return an error/ raise an exception.
 The display must check if the game is completed between steps.
+Some work can be done to clean up the class, such as adding getters.

 I added basic unit tests for the minesweeper classs using mocha. to run them: